ZekeH43/Project-3/README.md

   -Candidate Information Display: Functionality to retrieve and show information about the candidates.
 (The specific implementation details of get_candidates() are not provided, but it presumably fetches and displays candidate details.)

   -Voter Registration Form:

-    -A form where users can input their name, phone number, last four digits of SSN, and employee ID for voter registration.
+    A form where users can input their name, phone number, last four digits of SSN, and employee ID for voter registration.

-    -On submission, it calls the register_voter function from project_app2.py and displays the registration status.
+    On submission, it calls the register_voter function from project_app2.py and displays the registration status.

   -Casting Vote Form:

-    -A form for registered voters to cast their vote.
+    A form for registered voters to cast their vote.
 Voters enter their token ID and select a candidate from a dropdown list.

-    -On submission, it calls the cast_vote function from project_app2.py and displays a success or error message based on the voting outcome.
+    On submission, it calls the cast_vote function from project_app2.py and displays a success or error message based on the voting outcome.